thi-ng/umbrella/packages/malloc/README.md

 Even for non-WASM use cases, using this package can drastically speed up allocation of typed arrays and reduce GC pressure.
 See [benchmarks](#benchmarks) below.

-For now see tinyalloc docs for allocation strategy, block splitting / merging and further details.
-Unlike the original, this implementation does not constrain the overall number of blocks in use and the only imposed limit in that of the underlying array buffer.

 ## Installation